arunisaac/ravanan/README.md

  (list my-script))
 ```

+# Contributing

+Please send questions, feedback, bug reports and patches to [ravanan@systemreboot.net](mailto:ravanan@systemreboot.net).
+You may also browse the [archives](https://lists.systemreboot.net/ravanan) of previous conversations.
+We do not accept issues or pull requests on GitHub.
+Thank you!

 # License

 ravanan is free software released under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html), either version 3 of the License, or (at your option) any later version.